 UNEXPECTEDLY, in a quiet back-street of Paddington, trades a rejuvenated relict from Sydney’s past – the Bellevue Hotel.

-Originally licensed by James Quigley in July 1878 as the Elphin Hotel, the pub is a survivor of much different time, in the gentrified and affluent Sydney suburb.
+Originally licensed by James Quigley in July 1878 as the Elphin Hotel, the pub is a survivor of a much different time, in the gentrified and affluent Sydney eastern suburb.

-Quigley, who was 45 at the time, called for tenders to build his two storey brick pub on the north-west corner of Hargrave and Taylor Street, in what was then a working-class suburb in August 1877.
+Quigley, who was 45 at the time, called for tenders to build his two storey brick pub on the north-west corner of Hargrave and Taylor Street, in what was then a working-class, and much-more tougher suburb in August 1877.

 The pub was completed, licensed and trading by July the following year.